Graham Gund

 After graduation, Gund worked at The Architects' Collaborative in Cambridge, Massachusetts.
 Gund himself undertook property development for a number of his firm's projects.
-He is also a noted collector of art.
+He was also a noted collector of art.
 Gund funded the Gund Gallery at the Museum of Fine Arts in Boston.
 Gund was also the driving force behind the founding of the Gund Gallery at Kenyon College.
 He designed the museum's building, a LEED Silver-certified project that garnered multiple architectural awards.
 With his wife Ann, he gave a substantial gift of over 80 modern and contemporary artworks to start the museum's permanent collection.

 Architecture

 After working with modern architect Walter Gropius at the Architects' Collaborative, Gund began his career with significant projects that drew from a modernist vocabulary.
 The Hyatt Regency Cambridge, with its stepped massing, recalled legendary projects by architects Adolf Loos and Henri Sauvage, while utilizing red brick characteristic of Cambridge's collegiate river-side architecture.
 For Boston's Institute for Contemporary Art, Gund created an unexpected, open, angular interior that played against the rigid geometry of a historic Richardsonian Romanesque building.

 The firm became well known during the 1980s for extending this creative take on architecture through significant national projects, some of which were prominent adaptive uses while others were new buildings.
 Additional museums and education buildings represented the continued expansion of Gund's practice in these years.
 Among the adaptive uses was the Norwalk Maritime Center in Connecticut, a museum and aquarium project housed in a salvaged iron works complex, with a new IMAX theater.
-New institutional buildings included major structures for Plimoth Plantation in Plymouth, MA, and for the Fernbank Museum of Natural History in Atlanta.
+New institutional buildings included major structures for Plimoth Plantation in Plymouth, Massachusetts, and for the Fernbank Museum of Natural History in Atlanta.

 At this time, Gund played a role as both architect and developer to reclaim threatened or damaged historic buildings, as in the Church Court Condominiums in Boston and Bulfinch Square in Cambridge.
 Such activity even led to his being described by Vincent Scully as a "convinced preservationist," comparing Gund to Charles Bulfinch.

 Among Gund's early work was the Rockefeller residence in Cambridge (1973), the Hyatt Regency Cambridge (1976) and the former Institute for Contemporary Art, now the Boston Architectural College (1976).
 Much of Gund's work in this period involved renovations or residential adaptive reuse projects in the Boston area.
 Other projects included the Johnston Guardhouse at Harvard Yard (1983), adaptive reuse of an ironworks building for the Maritime Aquarium at Norwalk (1988), and the Art Deco Revival 31-story 75 State Street (also known as the Fleet Bank Center), Boston (1989), in association with Skidmore, Owings and Merrill.
-In the 1990s Gund's work expanded to include considerable work with Disney Company in Florida and Paris.
+In the 1990s, Gund's work expanded to include considerable work with Disney Company in Florida and Paris.
 Gund was featured on This Old House in 1992 as the architect for the television show's Igoe Residence project.
-By the 2000s Gund's work was primarily focused on school and university projects.
+By the 2000s, Gund's work was primarily focused on school and university projects.